 Clinical outcomes

-Table 2 show the percentage of patients experiencing at least a 30% and/or 50% decrease in the summed score for VAS pain and all WOMAC subscales from baseline at each follow-up.
-Analysis of the primary outcome showed that the response rate to single dose of PRP was 85.7% and to hyaluronic acid was 0% over the 12 weeks of follow-up (p < 0.001).
-Of course, this significant difference was also observed when comparing first and second follow-up between the groups, and the two groups of PRP had significantly higher response rate compared to hyaluronic acid group.
-For group PRP-1, no significant differences were identified in the percentage of patients experiencing at least a 30% and/or 50% decrease in the summed score for the WOMAC pain subscale between knees with Ahlback grade I and II from baseline at each follow-up.
+The percentage of patients experiencing at least a 30% and/or 50% decrease in the summed score for VAS pain and all WOMAC subscales from baseline at each follow-up are shown in Table 2.
+Analysis of the primary outcome showed that the response rate to a single dose of PRP was 85.7% and to hyaluronic acid was 0% over the 12 wk of follow-up (p < 0.001).
+This significant difference was also observed when comparing first and second follow-up between the groups, and the two groups of PRP had a significantly higher response rate compared to the hyaluronic acid group.
+For group PRP-1, no significant differences were identified in the percentage of patients experiencing at least a 30% and/or 50% decrease in the summed score for the WOMAC pain subscale between knees with Ahlback grade 1 and 2 from baseline at each follow-up.
 It was observed for group II as well.

-The mean scores for all WOMAC and VAS pain parameters decreased significantly in the three groups from baseline at week 4, however, it started a slightly increasing trend thereafter.
-There were significant differences in percentage change in the mean scores from baseline at week 4 between the three groups.
-Group PRP-2 had the highest decreases in the mean scores from baseline at week 4, which were significantly higher than group PRP-1 and group hyaluronic acid.
-Group PRP-1 also had larger significant decreases in the mean scores in comparison with group hyaluronic acid at week 4.
-Percentage change in the mean scores was highest in group PRP-2 compared with groups PRP-1 and hyaluronic acid, and was significantly higher in group PRP-1 versus group hyaluronic acid at other follow-ups as well.
+The mean scores for all WOMAC and VAS pain parameters decreased significantly in the three groups from baseline at wk 4.
+However, it started a slightly increasing trend thereafter.
+There were significant differences in percentage change in the mean scores from baseline to wk 4 between the three groups.
+Group PRP-2 had the highest decreases in the mean scores from baseline to wk 4, which were significantly higher than group PRP-1 and group hyaluronic acid.
+Group PRP-1 also had significant decreases in the mean scores in comparison with group hyaluronic acid at wk 4.
+Percentage change in the mean scores was highest in group PRP-2 compared with groups PRP-1 and hyaluronic acid and was significantly higher in group PRP-1 versus group hyaluronic acid at other follow-ups as well.
 The findings are shown in Table 3 and Figures 2-6.

 Among the patients with Ahlback grade 1, the percentage change in scores from baseline for VAS pain score and all WOMAC subscales at each follow-up was significantly higher for group PRP-2 in comparison with group PRP-1.
 These differences were also found in the patients with Ahlback grade 2.